Azure-Samples/iot-edge-opc-plc/README.md

                                Default: 1000
       --nn, --nonegtrend     do not generate negative trend data
                                Default: False
+      --ns2, --nodeset2file=VALUE
+                             the *.NodeSet2.xml file that contains the nodes to be created in the OPC UA address space (multiple comma separated filenames supported)
       --np, --nopostrend     do not generate positive trend data
                                Default: False
       --sn, --slownodes=VALUE